21 best computer science books for beginners

 - Written to build on knowledge that web developers already have.

 - Has its own project and explains each piece thoroughly as you go.
+That’s why it’s one of the best computer science books for beginners.

 - Has exceptionally detailed sections on designing strong User Interfaces.